jaqcquesndav/AdminKS/API DOCUMENTATION/users.md

 **Key changes:**
 *   `role`: Updated example roles to include `company_admin` and `company_user`.
 *   `userType`: Added.
-Indicates if the user is internal to Kiota or an external client user.
+Indicates if the user is internal to wanzo or an external client user.
 *   `customerAccountId`: Added.
 Links an external user to their company/customer account.
 *   `updatedAt`: Added.
 Timestamp of the last update to the user object.
 *   `permissions`: Clarified that permissions are now derived from `ROLE_PERMISSIONS` based on the user's role.
 Direct assignment of arbitrary permissions is deprecated.